Hugorc10/analisador-sintatico/README.md

-Analisador Léxico e Sintático
+Lexical analyzer and parser
 ===========================

-Analisador léxico e sintático para uma linguagem de programação fictícia baseada em C e Pascal.
-Foi utilizado a linguagem Java e as bibliotecas JFlex e CUP para a contrução da ferramenta.
+Lexical analyzer and Parser for a fictional programming language based on C and Pascal.
+The tool was made in Java using the JFlex and CUP libraries.